Farre-lab/syntenyPlotteR/README.md

 * start - start of block in reference species
 * end - end of block in reference species
 * tarChr - chromosome of target species
 * tarSt - start of block in target species
+* tarEnd - end of block in target species
 * orient - orientation of the block (1 or -1)
 * tarSpecies - name of the target species